NuoLinnn/Event-Driven-Image-Recognition-System/README.md

 ## Modules
 ### CLI Service
 The CLI service interacts with the user requests from the command line and sends asynchronous messaging based on what the user input may be.
+The CLI service can take two inputs, 'upload an image' or 'query a topic'.
+When each of these are entered, they call functions that send asynchronous messages to either the upload image or query modules and wait for them to complete.
+These are the two messages that this module sends, but it also has a Redis listen function that subscribes to the query answered channel and waits for a message there.
+This ensures that the CLI task completes successfully.

 ### Upload Image
 The upload image module allows a user to upload their image to the system.
 This can be the first step towards annotating and embedding the image.
+The module uses Redis to listen for the upload image requested message coming from the CLI service.
+Once it receives that message, it calls a function within the same module to do the upload image task.
+Once the upload image task is completed, the image payload is sent to the image uploaded channel.

+The actual upload image implementation checks the image extension.
+It verifies the image extension and path before saving the image payload information in a SQLite database.

 ### Annotate Image
 The annotate image module records the number of individual searchable objects in an image.

 ### Embed Image
 The embed image module uses vectors and a connection to the vector database to save several sets of information about the image.
 There is a Redis listener that listens for a message that the image annotation has been completed, which must happen before the image can be embedded.
 Once that happens, the embedding can begin.
 There is also a function to send a Redis message to the image embedded channel once the image embedding is complete.